mathematicw/Autonomys-Governance/votebot-simple/README.md

 - Example of sending transactions: `examples/node/src/utils/signAndSend.ts`
 - Example of working with the API: `examples/node/src/utils/setup.ts`

-> **Update**: ⚠️The code just updated.
-The voting results are now correctly being recorded to Auto-drive and retrieved from by the `/result` command.
+> **disclaimer**: The code may be modified, making this list not fully relevant.

-The simple version (where results are saved in consensus layer) is moved to votebot-simple directory.
+⚠️In this implementation, I didn’t actually use Auto-drive, but I’m working on integrating as many components of the Autonomys SDK as possible, including moving the recording of voting results to Auto-drive instead of the consensus layer.

 ## Below is detailed description of the bot functioning